Yiu Wai: Early life

-Yiu Wai was born in 1948 eldest in a family of seven.
+Yiu Wai was born in 1948, the eldest in a family of seven.
 Her father was a tailor and came to Hong Kong in the 1950s.
-Yiu Wai stayed in Shanghai with two other of her siblings and came to Hong Kong later and worked in garment manufacturing in her youth.
+Yiu Wai stayed in Shanghai with two of her siblings and came to Hong Kong later and worked in garment manufacturing in her youth.
 She was gifted in music and began her singing career in the 1970s.

 Relationships and marriage

-In 1978 Yiu Wai had a relationship with Cecil Chao.
+In 1978, Yiu Wai was in a relationship with Cecil Chao.
 Their daughter is Gigi Chao.

 Filmography

 Films

 This is a partial list of films.